Dyscalculia: When It Just Doesn’t Add UpJuly 29, 2020

 What should I do if I believe I have dyscalculia?

-If you have a difficult problem differencing whether you have dyscalculia or if you are having trouble with math, you should get tested.
+- If you have a difficult problem differencing whether you have dyscalculia or if you are having trouble with math, you should get tested.
 Natural supplements such as CBD oil has shown to help.

 Is there a cure for dyscalculia?